mnemnion/StringUnits.jl/docs/src/index.md

 String units of a common type support normal arithmetic for natural numbers.
 Meaning that subtraction which would result in a negative value is an error, like dividing by zero.
 Julia doesn't use the convention that negative-valued string indices count from the end of the string, so `StringUnits` doesn't either.
+We allow zero units, for reasons which will become clear shortly.

 ```jldoctest
 julia> 2ch + 4ch